raulcostajunior/fludoku/README.md

 Dart package for generating and solving Sudoku puzzles - Sudoku boards that have only one solution.

 Boards with dimensions 4, 9, 16 and 25 are supported.
-The dimensions are the number of positions on each group of the board.

-The most usual (and default) dimension, 9, generates boards composed of 9 3x3 groups.
-Each group will have 9 positions fillable with numbers from 1 to 9.
+The most usual (and default) dimension is 9, generating puzzles with 9 rows and columns whose positions must be filled with numbers from 1 to 9.

-Similarly, boards with dimension 16 will be composed of 16 4x4 groups.
-Each group has 16 positions to be filled by numbers from 1 to 16.

-The generation of Sudoku puzzles of dimensions 16 and 25, especially when `PuzzleDifficulty` is set to `medium` or `high`, can be a lengthy process, taking several minutes (or even hours).
+The generation of Sudoku puzzles of dimensions 16 and 25, especially when `PuzzleDifficulty` is set to `medium` or `high`, can be a lengthy process, sometimes taking several minutes.
 A timeout argument, in seconds, can be specified to the `generateSudokuPuzzle` function.
-The default timeout is `infinite` (no timeout).
+The default timeout is `infinite`.
 Internally, any negative value for the timeout is interpreted as `infinite`.

 A Flutter application demoing some non-obvious aspects of using the `Fludoku` package can be found in the [fludoku_demo](https://github.com/raulcostajunior/fludoku_demo) public Github repository.